Consumer price index by country: India

-WPI first published in 1902, and was one of the more economic indicators available to policy makers until it was replaced by most developed countries by the Consumer Price Index in the 1970s.
+first published in 1902, and was one of the more economic indicators available to policy makers until it was replaced by most developed countries by the Consumer Price Index in the 1970s.

 WPI is the index that is used to measure the change in the average price level of goods traded in wholesale market.
 In India, a total of 697 commodities data on price level is tracked through WPI which is an indicator of movement in prices of commodities in all trade and transactions.
 It is also the price index which is available on a weekly basis with the shortest possible time lag only two weeks.